Enquiries and Applications

 Formal applications comprising a covering letter and CV, should be made in writing to Mark Waller, the Senior Clerk.
 The envelope should be marked ‘Tenancy Application’ or ‘Third Six Application’.

 The application will then circulated to at least two members of the Tenancy Committee and a decision taken as to whether the application should be considered further.
 This initial process should be completed within ten working days.
-In the event that the application is rejected, the Chambers’ Manager Sue Graham will notify the applicant in writing.
+In the event that the application is rejected, chambers will notify the applicant in writing.

 Where the decision is taken to proceed with the application, the applicant will first meet with the Chambers Manager for initial discussions.
 Thereafter, the applicant will be invited to meet a small number of members of Chambers practising in his/her field of expertise.
 A discussion will also be arranged with Mark Waller, the Senior Clerk.
 If it is judged that the application should be progressed, the applicant will be invited for interview with the Tenancy Committee.
 Tenancy interviews usually take place in Chambers on a weekday evening after 6 pm.